STM32/Cortex-M3 HOWTO: Development under Ubuntu.

 First install some stuff needed to build.

-sudo apt-get install libftdi-dev libftdi1 libtool subversion git-core
+sudo apt-get install libftdi-dev libftdi1 libtool git-core asciidoc \

 Then get and compile it.